-Study of ORIC-101 in Combination With Anticancer Therapy in Patients With Solid Tumors
+Study of ORIC-101 in Combination With Anticancer Therapy

 a study on Solid Tumor

-The purpose of this study is to establish the recommended Phase 2 dose (RP2D), safety, pharmacokinetics (PK), pharmacodynamics (PD), and preliminary antitumor activity of ORIC-101 in combination with other anticancer therapies when administered to patients with advanced or metastatic solid tumors.
+The purpose of this study is to establish the recommended Phase 2 dose (RP2D), safety, pharmacokinetics (PK), pharmacodynamics (PD), and preliminary antitumor activity of ORIC-101 in combination with nab-paclitaxel or other anticancer therapies when administered to patients with advanced or metastatic solid tumors.

 An Open-label Phase 1b Study of ORIC-101 in Combination With Anticancer Therapy in Patients With Advanced or Metastatic Solid Tumors